qLJB/pwnagotchi-bookworm-pisugar2-plugin/readme.md

 This plugin DOES require using the official [pisugar-power-manager-rs](https://github.com/PiSugar/pisugar-power-manager-rs) install.

 I have updated the commands required for a clean install since there was some issues, the python version for bookworm has changed being one of those.
-Error handling has been added around the import to ensure dependency is installed.
+Error handling has been added around the import to alert the user if the dependency is missing

 ## Install guide: